 Step 1: DRY FIRE SESSION

-Each day you will conduct a 15-20 minute dry-fire session for 5-days in a row.
+Each day you will conduct a 15-20 minute dry-fire session for five days in a row.
 What is dry-fire?
-Dry-fire training is simply the act of simulating simulating the firing of your weapon without live ammunition.
+Dry-fire training is simply the act of simulating the firing of your weapon without live ammunition.
 To guide your dry-fire practice, we will be using the Deliberate Practice drill as by Travis Haley.
-The video is free and on youtube and the link is included in your the field guide we’ve created here.
+The video is free and on youtube.
+I've included the link in your the free training guide here.

 As a caveat, Haley uses Deliberate Practice as a live-fire drill.
-It’s absolutely perfect for that, but we will be using it as part of our dry-fire practice.
+It’s absolutely perfect for that, but we also be using it as part of our dry-fire practice.

 Do this for 5-days straight.

 Step 2: LIGHTS, CAMERA, ACTION!

 Once you've finished your Deliberate Practice dry-fire session, conclude your training by by filming yourself performing six to eight draw strokes and about 80-percent of your full speed.
 The reason I want you to go less than your full speed is because our objective is to build proper mechanics.
 It's early in the process and we don't want to run the risk of inserting jerky or twitchy muscular movements into the process and undoing all of our work.
 Remember, we're tying to eliminate unnecessary movement, not add additional ones.
 The time for full speed will come.
 Let's make sure we get the mechanics right first.